ControlSystemStudio/phoebus/app/save-and-restore/app/doc/index.rst

 .. code-block:: python

     from org.phoebus.applications.saveandrestore.script import SaveAndRestoreScriptUtil
-    print SaveAndRestoreScriptUtil.getSnapshotItems("<unique id of a snapshotData node>")
+    print SaveAndRestoreScriptUtil.getSnapshotItems("<unique id of a snapshot node>")

-An exception is thrown if the snapshotData node id is invalid, or if the connection to the remote service fails.
+An exception is thrown if the snapshot node id is invalid, or if the connection to the remote service fails.

-**Restore a snapshotData:**
+**Restore a snapshot:**

 .. code-block:: python

     from org.phoebus.applications.saveandrestore.script import SaveAndRestoreScriptUtil
-    report = SaveAndRestoreScriptUtil.restore("<unique id of a snapshotData node>", 1000, 1000, False, False)
+    report = SaveAndRestoreScriptUtil.restore("<unique id of a snapshot node>", 1000, 1000, False, False)

 The method signature is ``restore(snapshotNodeId, connectTimeout, writeTimeout, abortOnFail, rollback)`` where: